-- 71. Summative assessments that contribute to awards can be returned to students with the indicative mark once that mark has been subject to appropriate quality checks (excluding by external examiners) that could have resulted in its modification or moderation. - 72.
-Marks are entered into SITS by the appropriate SITS experts in the Faculties and the Student Services and Administration Directorate and are available to students wishing to monitor their academic progress through On-line Mark Viewing (OLMV) at prescribed times of the year. - 73.
+- 70. The University views assessment as an integral part of the learning process.
+It is committed to the timely conduct of assessments and the timely return of assessed work to students with marks and feedback on their performance.
+Marks are however only provisional until they have been agreed by the Board of Examiners and students must be made aware of this to avoid any potential confusion. - 71.
+Summative assessments that contribute to awards can be returned to students with the indicative mark once that mark has been subject to appropriate quality checks (excluding by external examiners) that could have resulted in its modification or moderation. - 72.
+Marks are entered into SITS by the appropriate SITS experts in the Faculties and Academic Registry and are available to students wishing to monitor their academic progress through On-line Mark Viewing (OLMV) at prescribed times of the year. - 73.
 Once entered into SITS marks cannot be altered unless there has been an administrative error or following a process of moderation or adjustment. - 74.
 As part of the reports they provide to Boards of Examiners, the University expects Programme Leaders to identify for individual students and/or cohorts where there are patterns in not making reasonable attempts to submit formative assessments.